HumanSignal/label-studio/docs/source/guide/setup_project.md

 Once complete, you can click **Save** to create the project, or you can complete the other tabs.

 Data Import
-: From here, you can upload files into Label Studio. <br/>
+: From here, you can upload files into Label Studio.
+You can do this now or after the project has been created.<br/>
 However, for larger projects, we recommend setting up cloud storage or using a different import method.
-For more information, see [Get data into Label Studio](tasks) and [Sync data from external storage](storage).
+For more information, see [Get data into Label Studio](tasks) and [Sync data from external storage](storage).<br />

 Labeling Setup
 : You can select a template to begin your labeling configuration.
 For easier setup, select a [template](/templates).
 You can later customize template to meet your needs.
-See [Configure labeling](setup).
+See [Configure labeling](setup). <br/>
+You can do this now or after the project has been created.

 When you're done, click **Save**.